-since 1963 by conservationists and the Oregon Congressional delegation in their concerted efforts to get them to contest the validity of the mining claims.
-The Judge determined after a detailed analysis and evaluation of the conflicting geologic evidence presented that 54% of the claims were invalid (790 out of 1460 acres).
-Comparing the list of claims the Forest Service contested as invalid with those claims invalidated by the Judge shows that with only a few exceptions those who pressed the Forest Service to challenge the validity of the claims were right.
+These issues had been present and raised to the Forest Service since 1963 by conservationists and the Oregon Congressional delegation in their concerted efforts to get them to contest the validity of the mining claims.
+The Judge determined after a detailed analysis and evaluation of the conflicting geologic evidence that 54% of the claims were invalid (790 out of 1460 acres).
+Comparing the list of claims that were contested by the Forest Service with those claims invalidated by the Judge shows that with only a few exceptions those who pressed the Forest Service to challenge the validity of the claims were right.
 The central question about the validity of the claims was whether there was an adequate quantity and quality of a bulk pumice that could be profitably marketed.
 If this was demonstrated, then there was a valid mineral discovery.
 To do so, the Forest Service and conservationists argued that the costs of compliance with the Oregon environmental rules had to be considered.
-The Judge agreed that the Oregon rules "do not unreasonably regulate mining of the Hermana claims" and the company's costs to comply had to be considered in evaluating their legal validity.
-The record also included the finding by the Forest Service geologist Leslie Richards that such compliance meant that the "pumice deposit could not be mined profitably."
+The judge agreed that the Oregon rules "do not unreasonably regulate mining of the Hermana claims" and the company's costs to comply had to be considered in evaluating their legal validity.
+124 The record also included the finding by the Forest Service geologist Leslie Richards that such compliance meant that the "pumice deposit could not be mined profitably."
 He also did not believe that such compliance could "invalidate an otherwise valid mining claim."
-125 Despite these determinations, the Judge frankly ducked these issues.
+Despite these determinations, the Judge frankly ducked the issue.
 He deferred his review because he believed that the effect of the Oregon rules on the company's costs of operation could not be determined until the Forest Service approved an operating plan for the mine.
-But the company could not turn in an operating plan until they had a valid mineral discovery which of course required a determination of what the costs of compliance with the Oregon regulations would be.
-The Judge also ducked deciding if these Oregon regulations could invalidate valid claims because they were preempted by other Federal or constitutional law issues.
-So around and around it went.
+But the company could not turn in an operating plan until they had a valid mineral discovery which first required a determination of what the costs of compliance with the Oregon regulations would be.
+The judge also ducked deciding if these Oregon regulations could invalidate valid claims because they were preempted by other Federal or constitutional law issues.
+126 So around and around it went.
 The "Catch 22" of "Catch 22's."
-Reaction and Resistance While a vindication of their long campaign and effort to pressure the Forest Service to reevaluate and contest the claims neither the conservation community or OSPIRG considered the decision a complete victory.
+Reaction and Resistance The Three Sisters Wilderness remained in harm's way.
+While a vindication of their long campaign of pressuring the Forest Service to reevaluate and contest the claims neither the conservation community or OSPIRG considered the decision a complete victory.
 No one focused on the 54% of the claims that were invalidated but rather the remaining 670 acres that were found to be valid and that could still be mined.
-The Three Sisters Wilderness remained in harm's way.
 The reaction from the conservation community, Congressional delegation and Oregon press was swift and outraged.
 Joe Walicki of the Wilderness Society stated: "Without a doubt, I can tell you the environmentalists will go to court."
-Thirteen (13) groups headed by the Friends of the Three Sisters Wilderness quickly filed their appeal followed shortly by the Forest Service and Pumice Company.
-128 &lt;sup>124 Mining Contest Opinion, p.
-154.
+Thirteen groups headed by the Friends of the 126 Ibid., 156 and 220-222.

-&lt;sup>125 Ibid. p.10.
+124 Mining Contest Opinion, 154.

+125 Ibid., 10.